Antisocial behaviour in public housing

 While the majority of social housing tenants are good neighbours and law-abiding people, there are a small number of tenants whose antisocial and illegal behaviour puts the safety and security of their neighbours at risk.

-FACS can issue strike notices to tenants engaging in antisocial behaviour such as playing loud music or hosting wild parties.
-Tenants who receive three strikes for antisocial behaviour within 12 months may face eviction.
+DCJ can then issue Strike Notices to tenants engaging in antisocial behaviour such as playing loud music or hosting wild parties.
+Tenants who receive three Strikes for antisocial behaviour within 12 months may face eviction.

-If a tenant engages in severe illegal behaviour – such as serious drug crimes or storing an unlicensed firearm - FACS can apply directly to the NSW Civil and Administrative Tribunal which will have less discretion to stop the tenant being evicted.
+If a tenant engages in Severe Illegal Behaviour – such as serious drug crimes or storing an unlicensed firearm - DCJ can apply directly to the NCAT which will have less discretion to stop the tenant being evicted.

-Tenants, neighbours and the community can have a voice in the Tribunal with the introduction of Neighbourhood Impact Statements.
-Neighbours will have the opportunity to contribute to a Statement which will help the Tribunal understand how a tenant’s antisocial behaviour has affected them and the broader community.
+Tenants, neighbours and the community can have a voice in the NCAT with the introduction of Neighbourhood Impact Statements.
+Neighbours will have the opportunity to contribute to a Statement which will help the NCAT understand how a tenant’s antisocial behaviour has affected them and the broader community.